Navigating the continent involves understanding diverse terrains and evolving engineering traditions.

 Enhanced safety features

-LiDAR and radar systems continuously scan the perimeter, allowing on-board computers to predict hazards and assist with highway lane keeping.
-These tools reduce human error in complex traffic scenarios.
+LiDAR and radar scan perimeters, enabling computers to predict hazards and manage adaptive cruise control.
+These aids mitigate human error in high-density traffic.

 Connected cities